-The Arcade was constructed by O.S.
-Kelly in 1882 for $250,000.
-The Arcade was most likely built in two phases, completed with large potted plants hung from poles that bowed across each side, with a large fountain.
+The Arcade, constructed by O.S.
+Kelly in 1882 for $250,000, was most likely finished in two phases.
+It featured with large potted plants hung from poles that bowed across each side with a large fountain as its centerpiece.
 A hotel, with 115 rooms, was lavish, fitted with brass accents, marble bathroom stalls and brick fireplaces.
-It was noted as the pride of Springfield.
+It was the pride of Springfield.

 In 1971, the library purchased the Arcade and moved some offices into the structure to relieve overcrowding at their main branch.
 The intent of the library was to demolish the building for a new library structure.
 Below is a photograph from 1971.
 The Capri Lounge at the time advertised show girls – entertainment until 2:30 AM!

 Problems in 1973 fueled speculation over the future of the Arcade.
 Several tenants were harassed and evicted without notice by the library, as city commissioners had balked and opposed what they saw as counter-culture establishments setting up business in the building.
 One such business was a “youth-oriented” coffeehouse and a clothing shop that served the needs of the handicapped.